Terry Gordy: Georgia Championship Wrestling (1980–1982)

-In 1980, the Freebirds moved to Georgia Championship Wrestling, where they won the territory's tag team championship.
+In 1980, the Freebirds moved to Georgia Championship Wrestling, where they won the NWA Georgia Tag Team Championship.
 The Fabulous Freebirds had many feuds while there, including feuds against Tommy Rich, Junkyard Dog, Kevin Sullivan, Austin Idol, and Ted DiBiase, and they became one of the first acts to use entrance music.
-One match on the Saturday night WTBS Georgia Championship Wrestling show saw the Freebirds take on the Junkyard Dog and Ted DiBiase; toward the end of the match, Gordy gave DiBiase 4 consecutive piledrivers, which led to DiBiase being taken away in an ambulance.
+One match on the Saturday night WTBS Georgia Championship Wrestling show saw the Freebirds take on the Junkyard Dog and Ted DiBiase; toward the end of the match, Gordy gave DiBiase four consecutive piledrivers, which led to DiBiase being taken away in an ambulance.

 In 1981, the Freebirds split up after Buddy Roberts left the area.
 Michael and Terry then had a falling out, which led to them feuding against each other.
 Terry and Michael eventually put their differences aside and reformed the Freebirds as a duo in 1982, and they feuded with Ole Anderson and Stan Hansen.